kudapara/curated-design-tools/README.md

 - [Codepen](https://codepen.io/pens) - CodePen is a social development environment for front-end designers and developers.
 - [Landing Folio](https://www.landingfolio.com) - Landingfolio features the best landing page designs on the web, updated weekly.
 - [Behance](https://behance.net) - Showcase and discover the latest work from top online portfolios by creative professionals across industries
+[Lapa Ninja](https://www.lapa.ninja) - The best landing page design inspiration from around the web.
+The contents are selected from the best designs, and daily updated.

 ### Illustrations